-Also, the binding of calcium to the CASR gene is very expected within the normal physiological limits of the calcium ions.
+Also, the binding of calcium to the CASR gene occurs within the normal physiological limits of the calcium ions.
 This leads to a steep dose-response curve and results in tight control of calcium levels in the blood.

-The CYP24A1 gene is located on chromosome 20 and provides the instructions required for the production of the enzyme 24-hydroxylase.
+The CYP24A1 gene is located on chromosome 20 and belongs to the cytochrome P450 superfamily of enzymes.
+Particularly, the gene provides the instructions required for making the 24-hydroxylase enzyme.

-There are many mutations that are found associated with this gene and are known to cause idiopathic infantile hypercalcemia 1.
+Several other mutations are also found associated with this gene.
+One of which is known to cause idiopathic infantile hypercalcemia.

 GATA3 or GATA binding protein 3 is a gene that is located on chromosome 10 and belongs to the GATA family of transcription factors.